cerb/cerb.github.io/_guides/installation/install-ubuntu-20.04.md

 <pre>
 <code class="language-bash">
-sudo apt-get install -y nginx nginx-extras
+sudo apt-get install -y nginx
 </code>
 </pre>

 # Install MySQL

 We recommend using a dedicated database server that replicates to a standby server.
-In Amazon Web Servers you should use RDS.

 If you need to install MySQL on your EC2 instance instead, you can use these instructions: